VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/README.md

 ## Case Study Presentation

-The case study is delivered as the [Portfolio Video](#portfolio-video) above — a 60-second defense of the design argument covering the person, the problem, the research, the prototype failures, the iteration, the evidence, and the shipped product.
+The case study is delivered as the [Portfolio Video](#portfolio-video) above.
+It is a 60-second defense of the design argument, covering the person, the problem, the research, the prototype failures, the iteration, the evidence, and the shipped product.

 **▶ [Watch the case study video](https://github.com/VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/blob/main/case-study-video/out/la-ultra-portfolio-under-60-music.mp4)**